apollographql/apollo-client/docs/source/advanced/fragments.md

   - Sharing fields between multiple queries, mutations or subscriptions.
   - Breaking your queries up to allow you to co-locate field access with the places they are used.

-In this document we'll outline patterns to do both; we'll also make use of utilities in the [`graphql-anywhere`](https://github.com/apollographql/apollo-client/tree/master/packages/graphql-anywhere) and [`graphql-tag`](https://github.com/apollographql/graphql-tag) packages which aim to help us, especially with the second problem.
+In this document we'll outline patterns to do both using the [`graphql-tag`](https://github.com/apollographql/graphql-tag) package.

 ## Reusing fragments